 Education and Evaluation

 The residency training program has a strong didactic component.
 Resident conference takes place at midday Monday through Friday and rotates between subspecialties.
-A comprehensive two-year rotating core curriculum was developed in 2015 utilizing the ABR Core Exam Study Guide.
-This structured curriculum enables each resident to be exposed to the majority of conferences twice prior to graduation.
+A comprehensive two-year rotating core curriculum utilizes the ABR Core Exam Study Guide.
+This structured curriculum enables each resident to be exposed to the majority of conference topics twice prior to graduation.
 Journal club is held monthly and also rotates between subspecialties.

 In addition to extensive clinical experience, radiology residents also participate in a number of conferences.
-A resident-driven quiz conference is held monthly, and is the focus for some good-natured fun and competition.
+Resident-driven quiz conferences are the focus for good-natured fun and competition.

 Interdisciplinary conferences are important in the integrated clinical and educational experience in radiology at WVU.
-When on a given service, residents are encouraged to attend.
+When on designated services, residents are required to participate.